Budibase/website/content/blog/data/make-an-app-from-excel-spreadsheets.md

 We’ve even built over 50 free, deployable [app templates](https://budibase.com/templates/) to show off what Budibase can do.

 Sign up today for free.

+You might also like our guide to building a [MongoDB CRUD app](/blog/data/mongodb-crud-app/).